[Remote] Supervising Editor, Science Desk/Health at NPR

 Responsibilities

-• Partner with other Science Desk editors, NPR shows, Newscast, and digital editors to coordinate breaking news and consumer health coverage
+• Partner with other Science Desk editors, NPR shows, Newscast, and digital editors to coordinate breaking news and consumer health coverage on multiple platforms

 • Maintain highest-quality broadcast, text, and multimedia standards